nrkn/js13k-2023/README.md

 Used: 7333B
 Remaining: 5339B

-Draw sky and mountains, ground and player
+Draw sky and mountains, ground and player, movement, some drawing stuff etc
+Used: 6484B
+Remaining: 6828B